 For light loads and driving in mostly urban traffic the HiAce is recorded 10.6L/100km against its 8.2L/100km.
 Usage varies depending on heavy peak runs or highway runs, and what you haul on a daily basis.
 Total cargo capacity is rated at 6.2m³, and with an Aussie pallet measuring 1165mm by 1165mm- enough space to fit two if you can load them.

-Toyota Van: HiAce LWB (Petrol Automatic)
+Toyota Van: HiAce LWB (Petrol or Diesel Automatic)

 In terms of safety and maneuverability, the following car share Toyota van gets a five-star rating.